ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 The other exchange students didn't seem to appreciate P.P.
 Hero's large collection of educational DVDs, displayed on shelves rising behind his living room staircase.
-Brent made his way up the stairs, looking thoughtfully at the titles on the jewel cases, hoping that Hero would appear and talk with him.
+Brent made his way up the warm, carpeted steps, looking thoughtfully at the titles on the jewel cases.
+He hoped that Hero would appear and talk with him.
 Below, the other exchange students were making exaggerated conversation around portable hot pots, dipping squid, tofu, and cabbage into boiling water.

-At the top of the stairs Brent entered the kitchen, nodding at a group of Rotarians that he recognized from last week's orientation.
+At the top of the stairs Brent entered the kitchen, nodding politely at a group of older Rotarians.
+The smell of sulphur that pervaded the hills of Yamingshan above Taipei was stronger here, perhaps because the kitchen seemed to be dug into the hillside.
 Hero was standing by the refrigerator.

-"You have so many DVDs," said Brent, leaning over the kitchen counter.
+"You have so many DVDs," said Brent.
 "How do you say 'DVD' in Mandarin?"

 Hero looked over at him and shrugged.
 "DVD," he said.